OWASP/www-project-mobile-top-10/2016-risks/m7-client-code-quality.md

 - Maintain consistent coding patterns that everyone in the organization agrees upon;
 - Write code that is easy to read and well-documented;
-- When using buffers, always validate that the the lengths of any incoming buffer data will not exceed the length of the target buffer;
+- When using buffers, always validate that the lengths of any incoming buffer data will not exceed the length of the target buffer;
 - Via automation, identify buffer overflows and memory leaks through the use of third-party static analysis tools; and
 - Prioritize solving buffer overflows and memory leaks over other 'code quality' issues.